SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Reduced game speed 1 to 60 seconds per tick to mitigate unintended unpauses
  - Special project 'Jet Engines' now also requires research 'Experimental Rockets'
  - Research 'Experimental Rockets' Year 1942->1941
+ - Special Project facilities have been returned to their vanilla IC build cost but are now affected by infrastructure level

 #### Germany
  - Eisernes Sparen politlcal power cost 75 -> 50